Wars of the Roses: Henry IV and Henry V (1399–1422)

 Henry captured Harfleur on 22 September and inflicted a decisive defeat on the French at Agincourt on 25 October which wiped out a significant part of the French nobility.
-Agincourt and Henry's subsequent campaigns firmly entrenched the legitimacy of the Lanc trian monarchy and Henry's pursuit of his claims on the French throne.
+Agincourt and Henry's subsequent campaigns firmly entrenched the legitimacy of the Lancastrian monarchy and Henry's pursuit of his claims on the French throne.
 In 1420, Henry and Charles VI of France signed the Treaty of Troyes.
 The treaty disinherited the French Dauphin Charles from the line of succession, married Charles' daughter Catherine of Valois to Henry, and acknowledged their future sons as legitimate successors to the French throne.

 Richard of York, the son of Richard of Conisburgh, was four years old when his father was executed.
 As his paternal uncle, Edward, 2nd Duke of York, had died at Agincourt without issue, Henry permitted Richard of York to inherit the title and lands of the Duchy of York.
 When Edmund Mortimer died childless in 1425, Richard of York also inherited the Earldom of March and Mortimer's claim to the throne through his late mother, Edmund Mortimer's sister.

-Henry, who himself had three younger brothers and had recently married Catherine, likely did not doubt that the Lancastrian claim on the crown was secure.
+Henry, who himself had three younger brothers and had recently married Catherine, did not doubt that the Lancastrian claim on the crown was secure.
 On 6 December 1421, Catherine gave birth to a son, Henry.
-The following year on 31 August, Henry V died of dysentery at the age of 36, and his son ascended to the throne at just nine months old.
+The following year, Henry V died of dysentery, and his son ascended to the throne at just nine months old.
 Henry V's younger brothers produced no surviving legitimate heirs, leaving only the Beaufort family as alternative Lancastrian successors.
 As Richard of York grew into maturity and Henry VI's rule deteriorated, York's claim to the throne became more attractive.
 The revenue from his estates also made him the wealthiest magnate in the kingdom.